Davidobot/BetterJoy/README.md

 However, to manually remove the devices from the blacklist, one can navigate to this page: http://localhost:26762/

+## Calibration Issues (ex: sticks don't have full range)
+Check your controller calibration by connecting it to a Switch and calibrating the defaults from there.
+They would then save on the controller itself.
+BetterJoyForCemu reads those values and uses them for the default calibration, so those could be off if you never calibrated your controller.

 ## No Joycons detected
 If using Bluetooth - see the "How to properly disconnect the controller" section and follow the steps listed there.
 Then, reconnect the controller.